 R. Helen Zha, Ph.D.

-In January 2018, Helen will start a new position as tenure-track assistant professor at Rensselaer Polytechnic Institute in the Department of Chemical & Biological Engineering.
-Her research group will seek to develop biohybrid materials for applications in human healthcare and sustainability.
+In January 2018, Helen started a position as tenure-track assistant professor at Rensselaer Polytechnic Institute in the Department of Chemical & Biological Engineering.
+Her research group seeks to develop biohybrid materials for applications in human healthcare and sustainability.

 Aside from academic research, Helen is also an enthusiastic educator who has developed coursework for undergraduate and graduate students as well as outreach programs for Chicago inner city students and teachers.
 In her spare time, Helen enjoys rock climbing and playing video games with her husband.